 Finalising the Assembly

-Before the antenna is finished, we have to add on the grip to make it easier to hold.
+Before the antenna is finished, we have to add the phone clamp and grip to make it easier to hold and use.

+For the phone clamp, slide the main bracket on the side closest to the coaxial cable.
+Push this as far as you can without bending the coaxial cable at the bottom.
+Make sure the screw half faces upwards.